GLOBAL MARKETS-Stocks rally, led by growth names, dollar eases

 By Herbert Lash

-NEW YORK, Nov 12 (Reuters) - Global equity markets rallied on Friday, with European shares hitting new highs on strong earnings, while the dollar eased but was on track for its biggest weekly gain since late August.
+NEW YORK, Nov 12 (Reuters) - Global equity markets rallied on Friday, with European shares hitting new highs on strong earnings, while the dollar eased but posted its biggest weekly gain since late August.

-Gold prices rose, heading toward their best week in six months and extending a winning streak to seven sessions.
-The march higher has been spurred by surging U.S. consumer prices that have bolstered the metal's appeal as an inflation hedge.
+Gold rose to notch its best week in six months and extend a winning streak to seven sessions.
+The advance has been spurred by surging U.S. consumer prices that bolstered the metal's appeal as an inflation hedge and rattled bond investors.

-The 6.2% year-over-year rise in inflation in October, the strongest advance since November 1990, upended the U.S. Treasury market as traders mulled whether the Federal Reserve will be forced to raise interest rates sooner rather than later.
+The 6.2% year-over-year rise in inflation in October, the biggest jump since November 1990, upended the U.S. Treasury market as traders mulled whether the Federal Reserve will be forced to raise interest rates sooner rather than later.
 US/

-Crude oil futures were poised to close the week with a third consecutive weekly fall after sharp swings driven by the dollar's recent strengthening.
+Crude oil futures closed the week with a third consecutive weekly fall after sharp swings driven by the dollar's recent strengthening.

 A case can be made that big tech stocks will react better to rising rates than cyclicals, said Tim Ghriskey, senior portfolio strategist at Ingalls & Snyder in New York.